Iranian prosecutor denies Trump's claim 800 prisoners were spared execution

 “They should have made a deal before we hit them,” Trump said.

-To mark the day, an Iranian state television channel aired a typically religious talk show Thursday night that instead saw its cleric and prayer singers look at Iranian military drones.
-They fired up the engines of several of the Shahed drones, one version of which has been used extensively by Russia in its war on Ukraine.

-A man identified as a member of the security forces, who wore a surgical mask and sunglasses during the telecast to hide his identity, also made a threat in mangled Hebrew toward Israel, trying to say: “We are closer to you than you think.”

-Konstantin Toropin in Washington, and Melanie Lidman in Tel Aviv, Israel, contributed to this report.
+Konstantin Toropin in Washington, Geir Moulson in Berlin and Melanie Lidman in Tel Aviv, Israel, contributed to this report.